Hi guys!

 Instructions

-- In a large mixing add cabbage, onion, carrot, eggs, green onion salt and pepper; combine well.
+- In a large mixing bowl, combine cabbage, onion, carrot, eggs, green onion, salt, and pepper.
+Mix well until fully combined.

-- Now, toast buttered bread both sides, about 2 minutes each sides, or until golden brown.
-Remove form skillet.
+- Toast the buttered bread slices in the skillet for about 2 minutes per side, or until golden brown.
+Remove from heat.

 Followed your recipe for breakfast this morning.
 So easy and delicious!!
 Mixed gochujang with the ketchup – I like the heat!